Jon Matsumoto: Playing career

 On July 12, 2012, Matsumoto was signed as a free agent by the San Jose Sharks.
 He was directly assigned to the Worcester Sharks to start the 2012–13 season due to the NHL lockout.
 After scoring 32 points in 60 games, Matsumoto was loaned to the Chicago Wolves to end the year on April 8, 2013.

 On July 8, 2013, Matsumoto returned to the Florida Panthers organization as a free agent, signing a one-year contract.

 After spending the first 7 professional seasons of his career in North America, on May 26, 2014, Matsumoto agreed to his first European contract, signing a one-year deal with German club, Schwenninger Wild Wings of the DEL.
 After a season with the Wild Wings, Matsumoto joined fellow DEL competitor, Augsburger Panther on a one-year deal on July 23, 2015.
 He made 52 appearances for the Panthers, tallying 20 goals and 29 assists.

 On May 2, 2016, he put pen to paper on a deal with EHC München that had captured the German championship only some weeks earlier.
 Matsumoto won German championship titles with München in 2017 and 2018, earning DEL Playoff MVP distinction in 2018.
 On May 4, 2018, he signed with fellow DEL side Iserlohn Roosters.

 Matsumoto continued his scoring pace in the 2018–19 season with the Roosters, potting a DEL personal best of 22 goals and 56 points in just 52 games.
 Despite interest to remain by the club to remain in Iserlohn, Matsumoto continued to build upon his journeyman status in the DEL, signing a one-year contract with his fifth German club, Kölner Haie, on May 2, 2019.

+Following four seasons with the Sharks in the DEL, Matsumoto opted to extend his professional career by signing a one-year contract with second tier club, Krefeld Pinguine of the DEL2, on June 30, 2023.